SciAps LIBS Used in Lunar Simulation Funded by Canadian Space Agency

 The CanMoon team also used other instruments to improve the simulation.
 A Raman and VisIR spectrometer both produce qualitative data products.
 “The LIBS stood out in that it was able to give us quantitative data about a rock’s elemental composition,” Svensson says.
 In some cases, the LIBS cross referenced the data they received from the Raman and VisIR—for example, verifying the presence of olivine based on the reported amounts of magnesium and silica.

-The SciAps Z-300 also simplified data acquisition and handoffs from the field team to mission control.
 “In a setting like this we have to hand off data rather quickly in order to meet our deadlines,” he says.
-They could adjust which desired elements and results to export directly on the LIBS—no need to plug it into a computer other than for the purposes of data transfer or for installing a calibration.
-“And once we plugged into a computer, we could copy-paste data files from the instrument itself into our shared folder so that Mission Control could analyze them.”
-With some of the other instruments, the process was not so easy: “We needed two people: one holding the instrument to keep it steady, and the other person holding a computer to operate the instrument,” Svensson says.
+They could adjust which elements and results to export directly on the LIBS—no need to plug into a computer other than for the purposes of data transfer or for installing a calibration.
+“And once we plugged into a computer, we could copy-paste data files from the instrument itself into our shared folder so that mission control could analyze them.”

 “As a standard we used basaltic rocks from elsewhere in the world and compared them to the default profile for geochemical analyses that came with the LIBS,” Svensson says.
 The team found it to be a smooth experience to build their own profile.
 “For someone who has never done this before, the step up to using the calibration software was actually much easier and much more intuitive than I thought it would be.”

-In future research ventures, Svensson and other researchers will use the LIBS to create profiles for rocks they need to analyze, instead of having to bring a rock sample to their lab first.
+In future ventures, the team will use the LIBS to create profiles, instead of having to bring a rock sample to their lab first.

 The next step for the Western Space team is to take the geological samples to a more robust laboratory setting and compare how the SciAps handheld LIBS results compares with the lab results.